colleenm/ariadne/README.md

 No framework has been chosen for the front end, however the following libraries are currently being used:
 - [React][react] is the de facto standard for modern web development.
 Additionally, [React Native][react-native] can be used to build native applications.
+- [React Router][react-router] is a collection of navigational components for React.
 - [Apollo Client][apollo-client] is a powerful set of tools for connecting applications (both web and native) to GraphQL APIs.
 - [Tachyons][tachyons] is a responsive CSS framework designed to preserve sanity.